French Open Betting Odds - 2013

 In the Women’s Singles Round 4 matches of this years French Open, favourite Serena Williams beat Roberta Vinci of Italy and Russian Svetlana Kuznetsova beat Angelique Kerber of Germany.
 Kuznetsova will meet Williams in the quarter finals and is sure to bring up some interesting French Open betting odds.

-It’s hard not to see top-seeded Serena Williams winning the tournament, despite having only won the tournament once before in 2002 and would be good option for those claiming the latest £25 free bet offer from Betfred.
+It’s hard not to see top-seeded Serena Williams winning the tournament, despite having only won the tournament once before in 2002 and would be good option for those claiming the latest Betfred free bet offer for new signups.

 If you don’t fancy Serena for bookies free bets remember she came to Paris on a 24-match winning streak, having claimed four consecutive titles - with the last three on clay at Charleston, Madrid and Rome.
 Perhaps you should reconsider your betting tactics.